Aechrok/envy/README.md

 #### Secrets Manager
 Your secret should be created here.
 You can either use the key/value pair or drop json into the plaintext for the same effect.
 More information can be found here: [https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) and [https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)

-Environments are stored as a single JSON object within a Google Secrets Manager secret.
-ENVy will grab the first version of the key unless otherwise specified using the flag `--google-version-id`.
+Environments are stored as a single JSON object within a AWS Secrets Manager secret.

 ```json
 {